 When Does “North” Need a Capital Letter?

 Is it northern France or Northern France?
-Is the rule to do with points of the compass?
+North America or north America?
+Is the rule to do with capitals with compass points?
 Proper nouns?
-Test yourself with our quiz and you’ll find some hints and tips in the answer section!

 1. He drove north towards Northern Ireland.